1888–89 Football League: Sat 27 Wolves beaten at Deepdale

-Sat 3 November 1888: Preston stretch unbeaten start to nine
+Sat 3 Nov: Preston stretch unbeaten start to nine

 Preston stretched their unbeaten start to the season to nine games when Jack Gordon and John Goodall both scored hat-tricks in a 7–0 victory at Notts County.
 This was Goodall's second hat-trick in consecutive games and took Preston three points clear of Aston Villa who were held 1–1 at Stoke.
 Blackburn Rovers also scored seven goals away from home at Burnley, who did manage a goal in reply.

-Saturday 10 November 1888: Preston North End vs Aston Villa
+Sat 10 Top two: Preston v Villa 1–1

 When Aston Villa visited Preston North End on Saturday 10 November 1888 it was both teams tenth game of their twenty-two game programme and the second time that two teams had played a fixture while occupying the top two positions in the league.
 Villa went into the game trailing Preston by three points but a 1–1 draw maintained the status quo.
 Aston Villa were the only team to stop Preston North End winning every home game this season.
 The Villa also went on to win every home game except one which was against Preston.

 12 November 1888: Monday night football

-Preston completed the first half of their program unbeaten when they won 3–0 at Stoke in the only fixture played that day.
+Preston completed the first half of their programme unbeaten when they won 3–0 at Stoke in the only fixture played that day.
 Ross, Thomson, Robertson scored for them.
 The result took Preston five points clear of second placed Aston Villa who held one game in hand.

-Saturday 17 November 1888
+Sat 17: Preston go 7 points clear

 Preston increased their lead to seven points with a 2–0 defeat of Accrington while Aston Villa were beaten 1–5 at Blackburn Rovers.

-Saturday 24 November 1888
+Sat 24: Blackburn Rovers achieve five straight victories

 Blackburn Rovers completed a run of five straight victories when they won 2–0 at bottom club Derby to move into third place, eight points behind leaders Preston whose unbeaten start increased to thirteen games with a 5–2 victory at Bolton.